json-api/json-api/examples/index.md

-In the response below, the server is indicating that it encountered an error while creating/updating the resource, and that this error was caused by an invalid `"first-name"` attribute:
+In the response below, the server is indicating that it encountered an error while creating/updating the resource, and that this error was caused by an invalid `"firstName"` attribute:

 ```http
 HTTP/1.1 422 Unprocessable Entity